smartcat-labs/cassandra-diagnostics/README.md

 package io.smartcat.cassandra.diagnostics.api:type=DiagnosticsApi
 ```

-The HTTP API is controlled using the following options in the configuration file:
+The HTTP API is controlled using the following options in the `global` section in the configuration file:

 ```
+global:
   # controls if HTTP API is turned on. 'true' by default.
   httpApiEnabled: true
   # specifies the host/address part for listening TCP socket.
 '127.0.0.1' by default.
   httpApiHost: 127.0.0.1
   # specifies the port number for the listening TCP socket.
 '8998' by default.
   httpApiPort: 8998
   # if API authorization is enabled, API key must be provided through the 'Authorization' header
   httpApiAuthEnabled: false
   # API access key
   httpApiKey: "diagnostics-api-key"
 ```

 It implements the following endpoints for mapping HTTP requests to API operations: